Sencpc/React-project/Backend/README.md

 - `POST /api/customer/checkout/snap-token` – builds a Midtrans Snap transaction token for the current cart (after applying any coupon).

 The `/checkout/snap-token` route requires a populated cart and returns both the Snap token and `redirectUrl` so the frontend can either open `window.snap.pay` or fall back to the hosted payment page.

+#### Testing with Alfamart (Sandbox)

+To test Alfamart payment in sandbox mode:

+1. In the frontend, add items to cart and click **Bayar dengan Midtrans**.
+2. In the Snap modal, select **Alfamart** as the payment method.
+3. Copy the displayed payment code.
+4. Open https://simulator.sandbox.midtrans.com/alfamart/payment in a new tab.
+5. Paste the payment code and click **Pay**.
+6. Return to the app and check `/customer/history` to see the booking status update to **Paid** (Midtrans sends a notification to `/api/transactions/midtrans-notify`).

 ## WhatsApp Booking Reminders